 Late April 2019 while on the allotment I saw a ragged and thin female fox with dropping teats, so obviously had had some cubs.
 She was bold but hesitant at the same time.
 I just went about my business getting water from the trough, puttering and weeding.
 She came along across the front allotment plots, stopped in her tracks to lock eyes with me for a bit, and then crossed the stairs and continued on her way.
 No sign of the cubs.

 Early April 2020 we spotted a slinky wild looking fox on the allotment.
 It’s tail was very thin and mange-eaten, poor thing!
 No sign of our usual foxes in the back patch.
-Apparently there’s been some council work on a boiler house for L&W which some say may have dislodged a large fox den.
+Apparently there’s been some council work on a boiler house for a near-by council estate, which some said may have dislodged a large fox den.

 We saw a similarly slinky fox, with a mange-eaten tail making its lonely way along the railway tracks during the London coronavirus lockdown mid-May 2020.
 The Hampstead overground station is eerily empty, with not a soul on the platforms.
 During the quiet of lockdown wildlife of all sorts are exploring farther afield and enjoying the emptier urban spaces.
 Go foxes, go!